Please note: EJI currently is not accepting applications for the 2021 Justice Fellowship.

 About the Position

 The Justice Fellowship is for talented and ambitious recent college graduates, post graduates and young professionals.
 It provides an opportunity to work for two years as a full-time, paid staff member at EJI.
 The Justice Fellowship supports the mission of EJI by developing young leaders who want experience in nonprofit management, legal reform, and social justice work.

 The Fellow will help with implementing institutional projects for our growing legal and educational programs, including EJI’s Legacy Museum and the National Memorial for Peace and Justice.
 The job will involve working closely with the Executive Director and staff in implementing program initiatives, managing special needs and opportunities, assisting with institutional management, day-to-day operations, and development.

 The ideal Fellow is compassionate, inquisitive and reflective, highly organized, and deeply committed to advancing social justice.
 Qualifications include the ability to communicate and work with people who have diverse backgrounds and experiences, a commitment to EJI’s mission, and the ability to communicate clearly, both verbally and in writing.
 Substantive experience ranging from teaching, legal work, operations management, social justice work, business management or specialized work in any service field will be relevant and considered.
 The job is located in Montgomery, Alabama, where you will join an exceptional staff of highly skilled and dedicated professionals.

 How To Apply

-EJI is not currently accepting applications for the Justice Fellowship.
-Please check this posting for further updates.
+EJI currently is not accepting applications for the Justice Fellowship.